tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

 ## Conclusions, Observations, Recommendations

-Fraud proofs seem to be complex [[6]] and hard to implement, but appear to be necessary for scalabity of blockchains and the security and privacy for SPV clients, since not everyone can nor should want to run a full node to participate in the network.
+Fraud proofs can be complex [[6]] and hard to implement, but appear to be necessary for scalabity of blockchains and the security and privacy for SPV clients, since not everyone can nor should want to run a full node to participate in the network.
 The current SPV implementations are working on improving the security and privacy of these SPV clients.

-Based on [3 different fraud proof proposals](#suggested-fraud-proof-improvements) that suggest some sort of incentive for nodes that issue alert/fraud proofs, it seems likely that some sort of fraud proof providers and consumers market place will emerge.
+Based on [3 different fraud proof proposals](#suggested-fraud-proof-improvements) that suggest some sort of incentive for nodes that issue alert/fraud proofs, it seems likely that some sort of fraud proof providers and consumers market place will have to emerge.

-SPV clients have not been implemented on Monero due to it's security model and Tari, a Monero sidechain, will also likely not want to implement any SPV clients due to privacy reasons.
-However, given that Tari will be users-focused and aiming for mass adoptation, some of the suggested SPV improvements such as payment channels could be an area to be looked at.
+Where Tari is concerned, it would appear that the universal fraud proof proposals or something similar would need to be looked into as undoubtedly end users of the protocol/network will mostly be using lightclients.

 ## References